Honest Candidate: Release

 The distributor Next Entertainment World considered postponing the release of the film due to the COVID-19 pandemic but eventually decided not to, and the film was released on February 12, 2020 as originally planned.

 Reception

 Box office

 Released on a Wednesday, the film topped its first weekend box office and constituted 44% of the total ticket sales.

 Awards and nominations

 Sequel

 A sequel to the film titled as Honest Candidate 2 wrapped up on October 31, 2021.
-It is slated to release on September 28, 2022.
+It was released on September 28, 2022.